OpenSprites/OpenSprites-Origin/PRIVACY.md

 We use cookies to keep you logged in without you needing to enter your password again.
 We also use cookies to make sure that you don't see a notice more than once.
 If you want to clear your cookies, [this article](http://www.wikihow.com/Clear-Your-Browser%27s-Cookies) how-to may explain how.

 Easy read privacy policy revision one.
 Originally written by cheeseeater on 02/08/2015, adapted on 18/04/2015.
-Most recent edits by MegaApuTurkUltra on 05/02/2015.
+Most recent edits by cheeseeater on 24/10/2015.
 The OpenSprites Team reserves the right to change, modify, remove and add text to this document without prior notice.
 This policy is subject to change.